 However, controls, internal or not, only work if stakeholders like employees are obeying them.
 If an employee does not understand the internal control procedures or completely bypasses them, the accounting system becomes inaccurate and does not pass through the proper reviews.

 While the specifics of internal controls themselves are dependent on the company, its goals, and industry, general guidelines can be beneficial to any company.
-External factors like the law may influence some controls, and other internal controls may be initiated due to a CEO’s or finance leader’s concerns over a specific financial process or procedure.
+External factors like applicable laws may influence some controls, and other internal controls may be initiated due to a CEO’s or finance leader’s concerns over a specific financial process or procedure.
 However, several means exist to ensure the effectiveness of internal controls.

 Here is a four-step process you can follow to ensure your internal controls work: